You can use Hunter to search our collection and find:

 To view a print thesis, please complete a Theses and Archive Materials Request Form.
 We aim to make theses available within five working days and you will be notified by email once it is ready for collection.
 Please note that theses are reference only and must be looked at in the Library.
 Please ensure that you have washed your hands before handling a thesis.

 More information on finding material in the library is available in our libguides, help pages or your subject guide.

-Guidelines for the Management of Common Medical Emergencies and for the Use of Antimicrobial Drugs or The Grey Book, was first published and edited by Professor Joe Collier in August 1979.
+or The Grey Book, was first published and edited by Professor Joe Collier in August 1979.
 It is probably the oldest established set of such guidelines in the UK.